Azure/azure-sdk-for-js/documentation/DPG-quickstart.md

 3. **Edit rush.json**

-    As the libraries in `azure-sdk-for-js` repository are managed by rush, you need to add an entry in `rush.json` under projects section for the first time to make sure it works.
+    As the libraries in the `azure-sdk-for-js` repository are managed by rush, you need to add an entry in `rush.json` under projects section for the first time to make sure it works.
 For example:

     ```json
         {